tveneto1/dida425cmsproject/README.md

 ### Upload Content
 There are two different types of content a user can upload: **image slides** and **custom content**.
 When within this webpage, the user can only do one type of upload at a time, because after the submission goes through, the page redirects to Manage Slides.

 The **Image Upload** is on the left side of the screen, and requires both the **title** and **choose file** fields to be completed for a valid submission.
 The title should be used as a description for the image.
 It will not appear anywhere within the slideshow, only in the table of uploaded content to help with organization.
 The choose file field is where the image itself is chosen.
-The particular field only accepts **.png**, **.jpg**, **.jpeg**, and **.pdf** files.
+This particular field only accepts **.png**, **.jpg**, **.jpeg**, and **.pdf** files.
 Anything else will lead to a failed submission attempt.
+Both horizontal and vertical images can be accepted and displayed without issue.

 _Important note for .pdf uploads_: only the first page of a PDF file will be included in the slideshow, regardless of how many pages it may contain.